Increase comfort while reducing costs

 Each Sun Shade window film line has unique solar properties that block ultraviolet light, while reducing heat and glare in varying degrees.
 All of our Solar Control Films reject 99% or more of both UVA and UVB rays and have special UV inhibitors built right in.
 With virtually all harmful UV rays effectively blocked, you can live in comfort knowing your employees and customers are protected.

 Solar heat comes from two primary sources, the visible light you can see, and the infrared light you can feel.
 At Sun Shade we use multi-layer optical film and nano-technology to reject up to 97% of the sun’s infrared light and reject up to 85% of the heat coming through your windows.
 These films also reject up to 99.9% of damaging UV rays to reduce fading of your furnishings.
 These industry-leading, spectrally-selective films are designed to keep you cool, comfortable, and protected.

-By rejecting solar heat in the summer months by up to 85% and by increasing winter heat retention by up to 88%, you are able to greatly reduce your heating and cooling costs while simultaneously increasing your comfort and protecting the health of your family.
+By rejecting solar heat in the summer months by up to 85%, you are able to greatly reduce your cooling costs while simultaneously increasing your comfort and protecting the health of your family.
 In fact, since windows have the longest replacement cycle of anything else in your home, you have 15-20 years to enjoy the savings.
 You can expect a return of between 5-15% per year on your heating and cooling bills, which calculates to a whopping $0.20 per square foot.
 Multiply that by the size of your home, times 12 months a year, times 20 years, and you start to understand the sort of savings we are talking about.

 These are the most common reasons our clients